GSA/digitalgov.gov/content/posts/2015-03-13-goodgovux-addresses-ux-of-it-contracts.md

 The [U.S. Digital Services Playbook](https://playbook.cio.gov/) was cited as a great place for people to [get started with UX](https://www.WHATEVER/resources/digitalgov-user-experience-program/digitalgov-user-experience-program-usability-starter-kit/).

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/03/600-x-450-goodgovux-2.jpg" alt="Robert Read from 18F, Sara Mastro from Mediabarn and John Whalen from Brilliant Experience talk about User Experience" %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/03/600-x-450-goodgovux-2.jpg" alt="Robert Read from 18F, Sara Mastro from Mediabarn and John Whalen from Brilliant Experience talk about User Experience" >}}

 A panel of public servants and IT contractors delved into the quickest ways to improve digital products.
 Low-fidelity observation and guerilla hallway-style testing were some initial suggestions from Chisnell and Jonathan Rubin ([@jonathan_rubin](https://twitter.com/jonathan_rubin)), UX Program Manager for DigitalGov.